 You will need your original documents as follows: Passport, Driving Licence, International Driving Permit.
 In addition you must have travel/medical insurance (compulsory requirement).
 As visa requirements are dependent on your nationality and can be complex, with constantly changing requirements, we would direct you to our appointed visa agency for advice. www.thevisamachine.com

 What about flights?

 For clarity, we do not include your passenger flights.
 Once we have confirmed that this tour is a guaranteed departure, it is your responsibility to organise your own flights to and from the start and end point.
 We do not refund flight costs if you have booked flights for a tour that has not been notified as a guaranteed departure.
-Once we have sent you written confirmation, you need to book an outward flight to our start point, Chiang Mai to arrive no later than around 2pm on the official start date.
+Once we have sent you written confirmation, you need to book an outward flight to our start point, Chiang Mai to arrive no later than midday on the official start date.
 The earliest leave date is any time on the official end date from Chiang Mai.

 British Airways, Thai Airways and EVA Air all operate direct flights between London Heathrow (LHR) and Suvarnabhumi International Airport in Bangkok, from where you can book a domestic flight to Chiang Mai.

 What is the weather like?